Bulletin #3011, Home-Based Business Fact Sheet: How to Insure Your Business

 3. Cover your largest loss exposure first.
-The largest loss exposure for service-orientated home businesses is personal liability.
+The largest loss of exposure for service-orientated home businesses is a personal liability.

 4. Use as high a deductible as you can afford.
 Often full coverage is not economical because of the high cost of covering the “first dollar” loss.